Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Re: (Score:2)

+And the key ingredient indicated in that cartoon (as an Unreal Tournament junky in all it's incarnations back in the day) is anonymity (I still miss that announcer: MMMMMonster Kill!).
+We will probably have to take anonymity away from the internet at some point if it is to mature as a feature of society (much like we had to add license plates, turn signals and seat belts to cars for that technology to mature).
+It is sad but just a truth of the human condition.

 Then along comes the internet.
 All of a sudden, not only are you not alone, but time and effort has gone into creating safe online spaces for you.
-Not only can you
+Not only can you gab to your hearts content about The Protocols Of The Elders Of Zion, there's thousands of you to do it with!

+So we've spent the last two decades knitting together every single little niche group into their own global enclaves, which is great when it brings together fans of an obscure anime, less so when hordes of fascist assholes start using their newfound power.

 That is a fundamental problem and I don't think it changes much if you rein in social media.